 The fees for the Canterbury-only delivery of this programme are the same as those for the standard LLM programme.
 However, fees for our split-site option (which is taught in Canterbury and Brussels) are charged at a different rate.
-Please refer here for the current fees for the split-site option.
+Please refer here for the current fees for the split-site 90 ECTS option.

 The Kent LLM (and associated Diploma programme) allows you to broaden and deepen your knowledge and understanding of law by specialising in one or more different areas.
-You can tailor your studies to your particular needs and interests to obtain an LLM or Diploma in a single specialisation, in two specialisations jointly, or by choosing a broad range of modules in different areas of law to obtain a general LLM or Diploma in Law.
+You can tailor your studies to your particular needs and interests to obtain an LLM or Diploma in a single pathway, in two pathways jointly, or by choosing a broad range of modules in different areas of law to obtain a general LLM or Diploma in Law.

-As a student on the LLM at Canterbury, your choice of specialisation will be shaped by the modules you take and your dissertation topic.
-To be awarded an LLM in a single specialisation, at least three of your six modules must be chosen from those associated with that specialisation with your dissertation also focusing on that area of law.
+As a student on the LLM at Canterbury, your choice of pathway will be shaped by the modules you take and your dissertation topic.
+To be awarded an LLM in a single pathway, at least three of your six modules must be chosen from those associated with that pathway with your dissertation also focusing on that area of law.
 The other three modules can be chosen from any offered in the Law School.
 All students are also required to take the Legal Research and Writing Skills module.
-To be awarded a major/minor specialisation you will need to choose three modules associated with one specialisation, and three from another specialisation, with the dissertation determining which is your 'major' specialisation.
+To be awarded a major/minor pathway you will need to choose three modules associated with one pathway, and three from another pathway, with the dissertation determining which is your 'major' pathway.

 For example, a student who completes at least three modules in International Commercial Law and completes a dissertation in this area would graduate with an LLM in International Commercial Law; a student who completes three Criminal Justice modules and three Environmental Law modules and then undertakes a dissertation which engages with Criminal Justice would graduate with an LLM in Criminal Justice and Environmental Law.

-The following modules are indicative of this specialisation stream.
+The following modules are indicative of this pathway.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation and student demand.
-Most specialisation streams will require you to study a combination of subject specialisation modules and modules from other specialisation streams so that you may customise your programme and explore other subject areas that interest you.
+Most pathways will require you to study a combination of subject specialisation modules and modules from other pathways so that you may customise your programme and explore other subject areas that interest you.

 The postgraduate programmes offered within the Law School are usually taught in seminar format.
 Students on the Diploma and LLM programmes study three modules in each of the autumn and spring terms.
 The modules normally are assessed by a 4-5,000-word essay.
-Students undertaking an LLM degree must write a dissertation of 15-20,000 words.
+Students undertaking an LLM degree must write a dissertation of 15,000 words.